I am not a football fan, so I have ignored the 2014 FIFA World Cup.

-He likely faces the garrote, the gallows, or the gas chamber.
+He likely faces the garrote, the gallows, or the guillotine.

 As for the rest of the team, I would imagine they face a summary trial.
 The likely sentence, the sentence most likely to be considered just, is life in prison, in a maximum security facility, with forced labour and no possibility of parole.

 Arrests will be taking place in the coming days.

 And it could well be that of this crop of Brazilian footballers will be made to ‘disappear’.

 Perhaps an obscure provincial newspaper will report—euphemistically—‘the prisoners attempted to escape; the guards were forced to use their regulation weapons’.